Azorlogh/Speeed/README.md

 My game prototype made for the REV gamedev course at ENIB

+# Building

+To build and run Speeed, you need a Rust compiler, then run:

+`cargo run --release`

-Executable files are available in [the releases tab](https://github.com/Azorlogh/REV-game/releases).
+Pre-compiled executable files for Linux and Windows are available in [the releases tab](https://github.com/Azorlogh/REV-game/releases).